starkinfra/sdk-php/README.md

 }
 ```

-## Get a pix reversal
+## Get a Pix reversal

-After its creation, information on a pix reversal may be retrieved by its id.
+After its creation, information on a Pix Reversal may be retrieved by its id.
 Its status indicates whether it has been paid.

 ```php
 use StarkInfra\PixReversal;